-You may have observed in Microsoft Office Excel you can copy or move the cells, rows, columns, or ranges as per your convenience.
-However, there appears no trick available for swapping the same.
+You may have observed in Microsoft Office Excel; you can copy or move the cells, rows, columns, or ranges at your convenience.
+However, there appears to be no trick available for swapping the same.
 Not anymore!
-Excel, if you are not aware, supports a one-click operation to quickly swap rows, columns, or ranges, known as ‘Transpose’.
+Excel, if you are not aware, supports a one-click operation to quickly swap rows, columns, or ranges, known as ‘Transpose‘.

-The feature works with all recent versions of Microsoft Excel.
+The feature works with all recent versions of Microsoft Excel, including Office 365.

 Transpose feature in Excel